United States v. Schwimmer: Court decision

-Quotes from the majority opinion by Justice Butler
+Majority opinion

 The government has established statutes regulating who can become naturalized citizens because of the benefits it brings.
 "Because of the great value of the privileges conferred by naturalization, the statutes prescribing qualifications and governing procedure for admission are to be construed with definite purpose to favor and support the government.
 And, in order to safeguard against admission of those who are unworthy, or who for any reason fail to measure up to required standards, the law puts the burden upon every applicant to show by satisfactory evidence that he has the specified qualifications."
 The Court accepts the importance the government has assigned to being able to compel military service of its citizens if necessary.
 "And their opinions and beliefs as well as their behavior indicating a disposition to hinder in the performance of that duty are subjects of inquiry under the statutory provisions governing naturalization and are of vital importance, for if all or a large number of citizens oppose such defense the 'good order and happiness' of the United States cannot long endure."
 The pacifism that Schwimmer professes may hinder her ability to develop the nationalism that the country attempts to foster.
 The reason for her pacifism is immaterial because she is not yet a citizen who possesses the rights of citizenship that allow for conscientious objection.